Great Alpine Road

-The Great Alpine Road (B500) is a country tourist road in Victoria, Australia, running from Wangaratta in the north to Bairnsdale in the east, and passing through the Victorian Alps.
+The Great Alpine Road is a country tourist road in Victoria, Australia, running from Wangaratta in the north to Bairnsdale in the east, passing through the Victorian Alps.
 The road was given its current name because it was considered the mountain equivalent to Victoria's world-famous Great Ocean Road in the south-west of the state.
 The road usually remains open during winter; however, vehicles travelling between Harrietville and Omeo are required to carry diamond-pattern snow chains during the declared snow season.

 Route

-The Great Alpine Road links Victoria's North East with Gippsland, winding through mountains, valleys and forests, and past rivers, vineyards and farms.
+The Great Alpine Road links Wangaratta with Bairnsdale, winding through mountains, valleys and forests, and past rivers, vineyards and farms.
 At a length of 304 km, it is Australia's highest year-round accessible sealed road.
 The section over Mount Hotham rises to an altitude of 1840 m AMSL.
 It is blanketed with snow during winter months and must be cleared on a daily basis.
 Extreme weather conditions can sometimes still result in the road being closed between Harrietville and Omeo.

-The road itself has existed since colonial times in some form, but was unsealed for much of its history; its last portions were sealed between Slatey Cutting and Dinner Plain in the 1996-97 financial year (when the road was renamed the Great Alpine Road), and the 12km between Dinner Plain and Horsehair Plain in the 1997-98 financial year.
+The road itself has existed since colonial times in some form, but was unsealed for much of its history; its last portions were sealed between Slatey Cutting and Dinner Plain in the 1996–97 financial year (when the road was renamed the Great Alpine Road), and the 12 km between Dinner Plain and Horsehair Plain in the 1997–98 financial year.